manujshinkar/Vehicle-Detection/README.md

 ![alt text][image1]

 I tried various combinations of parameters before finalizing the HOG parameters.
 I settled on my final parameters based on the accuracy from SVM classifier.
-My final configuation was: YCrCb colorspace, 9 orientations, 8 pixels per cell, 2 cells per block, All channels for hog.

 Classifier
 ---